BMW 3 Series Vs 4 Series

 Here’s a bit of automotive history: The iconic BMW 3 Series was originally available in several flavors.
 A 2-door sedan, 4-door sedan, coupé and later on even a convertible (cabriolet) model were all on the table.

-In 2013, however, BMW deemed the best-selling BMW 3 series to be too getting too confusing for buyers.
+In 2013, however, BMW deemed the best-selling BMW 3 series to be getting too confusing for buyers.
 And to be fair, it was all over the place.
-So they took all the 2-door 3 series and re-branded them as the BMW 4 series.
+So they took out all the 2-door 3 series and re-branded them as the BMW 4 series.

 So are the 4-series cars just the two-door versions of the 3 series sedan?
 The answer is kind of, but not exactly, since over time BMW have tried to distance the 4 series from its 3 series roots.

 Despite their best efforts, the 3 series and 4 series still share a lot in common.
-Let’s take a closer look at what exactly separates these two bimmers.
+Let’s take a closer look at what exactly separates these two Bimmers.